 There’s innovation around the edges, and maybe one day, we’ll get there.
 But for now, many of us, as adults, need to be autodidacts when it comes to living richly authentic lives.

 This blog chronicles my journey in authenticity.
 The ups and downs.
 The moments of insight and joy and the moments of confusion and loss.
 Usually what I write is intensely personal, based on the belief that baring our souls is essential to finding our way on these journeys of ours.
 I write about everything from motherhood to being an artist.
-I share thoughts on identity and self, these days, I write about what it means to live in Trump’s America (shudder).
+I share thoughts on identity and self, and these days, I write about what it means to live in Trump’s America (shudder).

 I’m an improv actress and you’ll see plenty of humor sprinkled throughout, but this isn’t a humor site.
 It’s earnest and searching.
 I write to feel less alone, and in the deep hope that my writing will help others feel less alone.
 Authenticity is served by deep connection.